 - Stay at home as much as possible.

-Caregivers should constantly monitor patients and contact their doctors if any COVID-19-like symptoms are present.
+Caregivers should constantly monitor patients and themselves and contact their doctors if any COVID-19-like symptoms are present.

 What should sick individuals do?